cre8magic/cre8magic/ToSic.Cre8magic.StaticWebAssets/README.md

 1. `/src/scripts/ambient` contains JS for the ambient environment - so scripts that are "always loaded / always there" such as breadcrumb helper JS
 1. `/src/scripts/interop` contains JS for Oqtane interop to call

+## Develop JS while Oqtane is Running in Visual Studio

+When Visual Studio is running Oqtane, you cannot run the watcher at the same time.
+But for developing the JS, you will want to do this.
+The solution is to open this folder in a separate VS Code, and run the `serve` command and edit the code from there.

 ## INFO:

 - [JavaScript and TypeScript in Visual Studio](https://learn.microsoft.com/en-us/visualstudio/javascript/javascript-in-visual-studio?view=vs-2022)